 1) As a first step, everyone is invited to write a one or two paragraph proposal to describe what she/he believes are the “big problems” that should be addressed to bring LBS into a higher level, and why (optional).
 Deadline:

 15 July 2016 5 August 2016.
 Please submit your one or two paragraph proposal here.

 Updates: In total, we have received 31 one-paragraph proposals.
 Please have a look at all the proposals here (PDF).

 2) After that, the Commission chairs together with several invited experts will examine, classify and group these proposals, and provide a first list of “key problems”, which will be then published at the Commission website to seek comments and feedback at the end of August 2016.

 Updates: Based on the 31 proposals, we have compiled a first list of “key problems” (PDF).
 Do you have any comments or suggestions for this list?
 Anything missing from your perspective?
 Please provide your feedback by 4 November.

 3) A workshop will be organized on 13 November 2016 at 13:30-18:00 to refine and improve the list of “key problems”, immediately before LBS 2016.
 The workshop will be held in Kontaktraum, 6th floor, Gusshausstrasse 27-29 (near the LBS 2016 venue).
 The registration is free.
 Please feel invited to attend the workshop.
 Please register for the workshop by 30 October.

 Updates: A revised list of “key problems” (PDF), based on the comments/suggestions of the workshop.

-4) We aim to publish the research agenda as an open access white paper in the Journal of Location Based Services in 2017.
+4) We aim to publish the research agenda as an open access white paper in a GIScience journal in 2017.